arun-ks/CorporateBingo/README.md

 - [X] Add link to repository in case raw HTML is passed around.
 - [ ] Add logic to check if the user has won
 - [ ] ~Eliminate use of PNG files for the Dabble Marker with CSS-based code~
-- [X] Make the instructions collapsible.
-By default the instructions should be hidden unless someone presses/hovers over the text.
+- [X] Make the instructions collapsible & hidden unless someone presses/hovers over the text.
+- [X] Add statutory warning message